sgorgun/delegates-and-lambdas/README.md

 - [Arithmetic](https://www.wikiwand.com/en/Arithmetic_progression) and [geometric](https://www.wikiwand.com/en/Geometric_progression) progressions are used as test sequences.

-- Operations of multiplication and addition are used as test.
+- Multiplication and addition operations are used as test operations.

 </details>